Expired Storage Contracts

 Another look at nuclear weapons

 In general, the logic that we need to have a powerful economy and a powerful conventional army is certainly good, but it can be implemented on the basis of the restoration of the USSR and the Warsaw block, which, of course, is pure fantasy.
 Yes, and why, in principle?
-In the event of the inevitable defeat of NATO forces on the continent in the 70-e / 80-e, the Americans would simply use nuclear weapons, goals stop Russian tanks at any cost without nuclear weapons nobody put there.
+In the event of the inevitable defeat of NATO forces on the continent in the 70-e / 80-e, the Americans would simply use nuclear weapons, goals stop the Russians at all costs Tanks without nuclear weapons nobody put there.
 And even with their (and allies!)
 Industrial, financial and demographic potential.
 That is, in principle, they could, but somehow they didn’t bother much about it (because the best ATGM is TNW).

 Why we (at the current balance of power) need to think about it today is absolutely incomprehensible.
 It is quite obvious that even with the most favorable development scenario, Russia will not “pull out” full-fledged “conventional forces” with respect to NATO, Japan, and China.
 Well, is that obvious?
 Why then discuss?
 And if our economy is twice as efficient, all alone will not pull.